 Fish are more intelligent than once thought; they can navigate their environment, recognize members of their species, and use tools (such as rocks or algae-covered logs).
 Fish also exhibit complex social behaviors such as cooperation in hunting for food and forming hierarchies within schools.

 Why Fish Conservation is Important

-In the past, fishermen have been known to over-fish for certain species of fish in order to meet demand.
-This has led to depletion of many fish populations and subsequently resulted in a decrease in consumer choice.
-Increased regulation from governing bodies is occurring which will hopefully allow for the restoration of depleted stocks.
+In the past, anglers have been known to over-fish for certain fish species to meet demand.
+This has led to the depletion of many fish populations and decreased consumer choice.
+Increased regulation from governing bodies is occurring, hopefully allowing for the restoration of depleted stocks.

 During the last few decades, human activities put the world’s wild creatures on the brink of crisis.
 Unfortunately, the world has lost over 50% of vertebrate wildlife in the last 40 years.

-Illegal hunting, agriculture expansion, wildfires, and logging imposed a severe threat to the natural ecosystem.
+Illegal hunting, agriculture expansion, wildfires, and logging severely threatened the natural ecosystem.
 All these factors pushed several species on the verge of extinction.

 US Sen. Richard Blumenthal also introduced a bill named Forage Fish Conservation Act to protect forage fish in America.
 On December 17, 2020, the law was proposed to highlight the starring role of forage fish in the marine ecosystem.

 According to Sarah Greenberger, senior vice president for conservation policy, the Act will help manage the forage fish population for the next 40 years.
 Forage Fish are small migratory schooling fish, forming the base of the ocean food web.
 They feed on small plants and animals and, in turn, serve as a food source for larger fish, sea birds, and sea mammals.